outrunnl/dbcollect/README.md

 ### Changing collect period

-By default, dbcollect collects the last 10 days of AWR/Statspack data.
+By default, _dbcollect_ collects the last 10 days of AWR/Statspack data.
+SAR (sysstat) usually goes back up to 31 days (all SAR files are collected).

-To collect a longer period, use the --days option:
+To collect a longer AWR/Statspack reports period, use the --days option (up to 999 days):

 `dbcollect --days 14`